Cholesterol test results shown on a tablet

 • Consider medications.
 If lifestyle changes aren't enough, medications can lower LDL.
 Discuss this possibility with your healthcare provider.

-And when it comes to leaving alcohol behind, here are some tips that can help:
+Leaving alcohol behind or even cutting back can be a game changer when it comes to cholesterol levels.
+When it comes to leaving alcohol behind, here are some tips that can help:

 • Master the mocktail game.
 Ditch the booze, but keep the experience!
 Experiment with crafting refreshing and vibrant non-alcoholic beverages.
 Blend fresh fruits, herbs, sparkling water, and natural sweeteners to whip up tasty drinks that won't leave you missing the booze.